aishniparab/aishniparab.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Mathematical Sciences 8125</p>
+    <p>520 Portola Plaza</p>
+    <p>Los Angeles, CA 90095</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit:  # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit:  # leave blank to include all the blog posts
 ---
+I am interested in representations and models that capture the structured yet uncertain nature of visual perception and reasoning.
+Drawing inspiration from human cognition, my research focuses on probabilistic models that integrate structured representations, such as symbolic languages, to enable more flexible and generalizable learning.

 I am a PhD Candidate at the [Department of Statistics and Data Science](https://statistics.ucla.edu) at University of California, Los Angeles, supervised by [Hongjing Liu](https://www.psych.ucla.edu/faculty-page/hongjing/) and [Ying Nian Wu](http://www.stat.ucla.edu/~ywu/research.html).
 I am currently an Applied Scientist intern on the [Program Synthesis team](https://www.microsoft.com/en-us/research/group/prose/) at Microsoft.